Helene Berner

-Biography
+Life

 Helene Welker was born in Berlin.
 Her father was a sculptor/stonemason and a party officer of the Social Democratic Party (which had been unbanned, renamed and relaunched in 1890).
 Her mother died young and her father remarried: she was bought up by her father and step mother, but left her parents' home directly after leaving school, when she was still only 14.
 In 1919 she initially entered domestic service.
 By 1930 she had switched to office work and completed an apprenticeship in the wholesale book trade.
 In 1927 she started working as a nurse with a focus on Orthopaedics.

+Career

 Welker joined the Young Communists in 1923.
 In 1927 she joined the party.
 Almost immediately she started working for the party's "M-Apparat", which operated in Germany till 1937 as the Communist Party's (rather misleadingly named) intelligence branch.
 Between 1927 and 1931 she engaged in various industrial espionage missions on behalf of the Communist Party.

 Between 1931 and June 1935 Welker was employed as the manager at the Orthopaedic Gymnastics institute of the Berlin Health Insurance organisations (Krankenkassen) in the city centre.
 After the National Socialist take-over in January 1933 and the transformation to one-party dictatorship, the Communist Party was banned.
 Helene Welker nevertheless worked alongside others on party matters.
 This included courier work with the "frontier section" ("Grenzapparat ") which was involved in helping people risking arrest for reasons of politics and / or race to escape from Germany into Czechoslovakia.
 Her own apartment became a secret meeting point and, at times, an office location for party comrades, notably Wilhelm Bahnik whose secretary she later became.
 Others involved in this resistance group included Felix Bobek, Luise Kraushaar and Ewald Jahnen.
 Using the cover names "Leni" and "Lore" she was also undertaking work with GRU (Soviet Military Intelligence).
 In June 1935, threatened with imminent arrest, Welker herself crossed into Czechoslovakia, from where she made her way to the Soviet Union.
 During 1936. she was tried in her absence back in Germany, and sentenced to death.
 In July 1936 she took Soviet citizenship.

 During 1935/36, Welker worked for the Red Army General Staff as an expert on intelligence operations.
 Between April 1936 and May 1937 she was employed at a Moscow Orthopaedic clinic.
 Then, between 1937 and 1941 she worked as a language teacher with the Army General Staff, later becoming a teacher at a Moscow military academy, relocating with the academy to Stavropol when the Hitler-Stalin non-aggression pact turned sour.
 During 1942/43, she became a graduate student at the "Comintern Academy" in Kushnarenkovo.
 That was followed by specialist parachute-agent training from which she emerged as an officer of the Red Army.
 During 1944, Welker worked as an educator near the frontline on the Second Baltic Front (centred at different stages on Kholm and Opochka).
 She was also involved in preparations for the advance towards the German cities.